Quantum Complexity of Nonlocal Field Theories: Introduction and Summary

 \item Isotropic NCSYM case: Interestingly in this case the full volume complexity \emph{does} depend on the isotropic noncommutativity parameter $a$.
 This is in contrast to both the dipole deformed and anisotropic NCSYM case discussed above where the deformation singled out one particular direction confirming our conjecture that the independence of complexity from deformation parameters in the previous two cases were dimensional accidents.
 In the weakly noncommutative regime, the complexity at leading order is identical to pure AdS but receives perturbative corrections, which are quartic in powers of $a$.
 In the strongly noncommutative regime, the complexity displays a nonlocal hyperscaling dependence on $a^{28/3}$.
 On the other hand, the action complexity also predicts the hyperscaling dependence in $a$ and the UV scale, it disagrees with the scaling exponents of both, the coupling parameter and the UV scale of the volume complexity.
 Moreover, the action complexity is manifestly an arbitrarily large negative number hinting to the fact that perhaps the isotropic NCSYM is UV incomplete \textit{viz.} it is UV unstable.
 This is also in contrast to the behavior of the complexity of anisotropic case as discussed earlier. \end{itemize}

-In Sec. \ref{DO} we discuss our results in the context of past work and provide an outlook for future work.
-In the Appendix \ref{EE_dipole}, we revisit the holographic entanglement entropy of the dipole deformed SYM theory to facilitate comparison with the subregion volume complexity, especially to determine the critical subregion length as a function of the deformation parameter and the fact that the critical subregion size turns out to the same for both observables - be it entanglement entropy or subregion volume complexity.\\
+In Sec. \ref{DO} we discuss our results in the context of past work, the scope and limitations of our approach, and provide an outlook for future work.
+In the Appendix \ref{EE_dipole}, we revisit the holographic entanglement entropy of the dipole deformed SYM theory to facilitate comparison with the subregion volume complexity, especially to determine the critical subregion length as a function of the deformation parameter and the fact that the critical subregion size turns out to the same for both observables - be it entanglement entropy or subregion volume complexity.
+In Appendix \ref{app: num_error} we furnish some details regarding the numerical limitations we encountered while performing the computations for the isotropic NCSYM case using Mathematica. \\

 {\bf{Note}}: We set the AdS radius to unity ($R_{AdS}=1$) throughout in what follows.